 It's hard to say who my father was, in fact.
 My mother was a real, shall we say... party girl.
 She enjoyed herself plenty, plenty.
-She had more men than she could shake a stick at, and they had to be just right dressed and all of that stuff.
+She had more men than she could shake a stick at, and they had to be dressed just right and all of that stuff.
 She ran 'em with like whips and things.
 She was a real Zsa Zsa Gabor.
 She was a good person in the end, though.

 What are you campaigning on?

 My message is to maintain white society standards in Toronto.
 And as for the non-whites, my message to them is: “You have many reasons to vote 'cause you came here for those standards.”
 Not to be lowered down to a third-world standard.
-And that means no cutting of services, doubling the welfare, and making sure that the Canadians that lost their jobs here because of globalism and the rich shipping the jobs out to Thailand, Mexico, the factory islands of Japan, which are finished now, they're radiated.
+And that means no cutting of services, doubling the welfare, and making sure that the Canadians who lost their jobs here because of globalism and the rich shipping the jobs out to Thailand, Mexico, the factory islands of Japan, which are finished now, they're radiated.
 I mean, these people deserve to be compensated.
-They were brought here as cheap labour to begin with.
+They were brought here as cheap labor to begin with.
 I want to maintain that the mail services are kept.
 It's disgusting to think they want to cut that out.
 That's a mainstay of white society standards—daily mail service.
 Our mailman.

 What would you define as white society, or white values?

 Well, there are standards.
 You can go from England to Russia, and from Scandinavia down to Italy and still expect a certain attitude, towards prisons, if you're arrested, what your rights are, the kind of cleanliness you expect, you know?
 I'm not saying they're all exactly the same, but when you go to the Third World, these aren't their standards and their rules.
-And they don't consider the things that we consider important, as important.
-And don't forget that every white nation, black nation, yellow nation, whatever colour nation, race-mixed people, all went off in different directions 'cause they had a special way that they wanted to live.
-That's why there's Lithuanians, Latvians and Estonians.
+And they don't consider the things that we consider important as important.
+And don't forget that every white nation, black nation, yellow nation, whatever color nation, race-mixed people, all went off in different directions 'cause they had a special way that they wanted to live.
+That's why there's Lithuanians, Latvians, and Estonians.
 Side by side, but totally different.
 Different languages, and different religions, and different attitudes for sure.
 That's basically a natural order.

 For the future of Toronto, it's already half non-white, we have to deal with the people who are here and maintain the society standards that we still control in this country.
 And that's my attitude and anywhere that I rule.
-I believe in common sense, good will and fair play.
+I believe in common sense, good will, and fair play.

 Do you think any other cultures or any other races have those values?